vesuxyz/docs/docs/explore/whitepaper.md

 ## 7. Risk Framework

 The fact that the lending pool behavior may be customized with user-defined extensions introduces new risks for Users in a pool.
 These risks include technical failures, or bugs, flaws in the economic models implemented or intentionally malicious features built in by the extension developers.
 Following our design principles, we do not intend to prevent extension developers to introduce such flaws as this would require some form of (on-chain) governance.
 Instead we advocate for trusted access points for users which analyze pool extensions, curate pools with a risk profile that is compliant with the targeted user group’s risk capacity and transparently disclose risks to their users.
 In fact, we have developed a risk framework that reports lending pool risks along a number of dimensions including extension risks.

-## 8. Discussion

-TODO